ebizbase/dev-infras/README.md

 [![Contributors][contributors-shield]][contributors-url]
 [![MIT License][license-shield]][license-url]

 Development infrastructure projects monorepo.
-This repo containt prebuilt devcontainer images, devcontainer features, nx plugins.
+This repo containt prebuilt devcontainer images, devcontainer features, docker images, nx plugins.

 This project is mainly used internally within ebizbase projects but we have decided to share the entire source code of the project for the community to use and contribute.